 - Easy to light (just twist a valve and press a button)

-- Heats up quickly (ready in 10 to 15 minutes) and offers great temperature control
+- Heats up quickly (ready in 10 to 15 minutes) and offers temperature control

 Gas Grill Cons